Chaarvi-i/team-leibniz/README.md

 <img alt="Jerry John" width="200px" height="300px" src="https://user-images.githubusercontent.com/87633445/137016780-94bfe53d-04ac-46de-89e4-dc36deceed10.jpeg" /><br><br>
 Hello there,<br>
 I am a budding researcher with a great interest in structural bioinformatics, computer-aided drug designing, and programming.
 I have a hands-on experience in C, R, Perl, Python languages, and various bioinformatics tools and databases.I have a strong background in Genomics, Transcriptomics, Proteomics and Data Science.<br>
-My research interests include NGS data analysis, Precision medicine studies, gynecology, multi-omics research, CADD, computational biology, machine learning, deep learning, microbiology, and virology.I also have a passion for scientific writing and teaching.<br>
+My research interests include NGS data analysis, Precision medicine studies, gynecology, multi-omics research, CADD, computational biology, machine learning, deep learning, microbiology, and virology.
+I also have a passion for scientific writing and teaching.<br>
-You can ping me on :https://www.linkedin.com/in/jerry-john-b762111b3/
+You can ping me on:https://www.linkedin.com/in/jerry-john-b762111b3/

+### Kayode Raheem
+I'm kayode Raheem, a BSc graduate of biochemistry.
+An experience quality control officer.
+Currently looking to start with my Ph.D. program in Bioinformatics.
+Seeking of acquiring skills in python & R programming, machine learning, bioinformatics tools and database to broaden my knowledge in research area of biomedical science 🔬.
+Here is my LinkedIn profile https://www.linkedin.com/in/kayode-raheem-333290113.
+Let connect and build a network of scholars